-The Adrenal Stress Index is an easy-to-use home salivary test which evaluates adrenal function and fluctuations in the circadian rhythm.
+The Adrenal Stress Index Test (ASI Test) is an easy-to-use home salivary test which evaluates adrenal function and fluctuations in the circadian rhythm.
 It is an easy and comprehensive tool to Assess the HPA (Hypothalamus Pituitary Axis which is associated with stress response and resiliency.

-The test checks levels of cortisol and DHEA, the two steroid hormones that assist the body in managing stress.
-These hormones also have an influence on metabolism, thyroid function and female and male hormones.
+The adrenal stress test checks levels of cortisol and DHEA, the two steroid hormones that assist the body in managing stress.
+These hormones also influence metabolism, thyroid function and female and male hormones.

 Imbalances in these hormones can result in a wide range of symptoms from low energy and exhaustion to loss of drive and motivation, depression and hormonal problems.